Remember Me (Coco song): Production

 Frozen team Kristen Anderson-Lopez and Robert Lopez were hired for the project.
 Director Lee Unkrich had admired them since they wrote Finding Nemo – The Musical in 2006.
 The film developed into a musical, but not a "break-into-song" type.
 A challenge with the song was in crafting lyrics that would pivot in meaning depending on the context in which they were sung.
 The team researched popular Mexican music, and wanted to write a song that could have been sung by Jorge Negrete or Pedro Infante.
 They wrote it as a bolero-ranchero style song, knowing that it could also work if performed as a quiet ballad.
 Robert wrote the music, and Kristen wrote the lyrics.
 She wanted to explore the idea of remembering people when they are far away, and explained "the power of music to bring people back to life, literally and figuratively".

 Accolades

-"Remember Me" won the Academy Award for Best Original Song (with this win, composer Robert Lopez becomes the first ever double EGOT winner).
+"Remember Me" won the Academy Award for Best Original Song; with this win, composer Robert Lopez became the first ever double EGOT winner.
 The song also won the Critics' Choice Movie Award for Best Song and was nominated for the Golden Globe Award for Best Original Song and the Grammy Award for Best Song Written for Visual Media.